-Use the menus and filter box to find the logs you want to see:
+Use the menus and search-query box to find the logs you want to see:

 Select the named logs you want to see from the second menu, or select All logs.
 The menu shows the logs that are in use by the selected resource instances.

 Select the lowest severity level you want to see in the third menu.
-Selecting Any log level will also show log entries that have no assigned severity.
+Selecting Any log level also shows log entries that have no assigned severity.

 Select the time range you want to see from the fourth menu, or select Jump to now from the fifth menu.

-As you change your menu selections, you will see the matching log entries.
+As you change your menu selections, you see the matching log entries.

-In the basic viewing interface, you can look at only log entries from one resource type at a time.
-The advanced filter interface permits multiple resource types.
+In the basic query interface, you can look at only log entries from one resource type at a time.
+The advanced query interface permits multiple resource types.

-Your log entries have a retention period based on your Stackdriver service tier.
-You will not see any logs if you browse to a time before your current retention window.
-For more information, see Stackdriver pricing.
+You won't see any logs if you browse to a time before your current retention window.
+For more information, see Logs retention periods.

-You can further narrow your searches using filters in both the basic and advanced interfaces.
-The advanced filter interface contains most of the same features as the basic viewing interface, but allows for more powerful search capabilities.
+You can further narrow your searches using queries in both the basic and advanced query interfaces.
+The advanced query interface contains most of the same features as the basic query interface, but has more sophisticated search capabilities.

-The Logs Viewer shows text searches in the basic filter by prefixing the text
+The Legacy Logs Viewer shows text searches in the basic query by prefixing the text

 with the label